 Among the most anticipated holiday traditions with the family is buying a Christmas tree, and unboxing it for the very first time.
 Whether you purchased an unlit or a pre-lit LED Christmas tree, a full or slim tree this season, keep in mind that they usually come compressed for shipping and would require a good amount of fluffing once you take them out of the box.
 Fluffing the tree will give it a fuller shape and a more natural look.
-Watch our Brand Spokesperson, Jennifer Lutz, as she shows us how to fluff your artificial Christmas tree in this instructional video and read on for more ways to properly shape your tree.
+Watch our Brand Spokesperson, Jennifer Lutz, as she shows us how to fluff a Christmas tree in this instructional video and read on for more ways to properly shape your tree.

 Find the Floor for Fluffing